What Can I Do to Resolve Mastitis?

 When discovered early, frequent feedings and breast massage will usually be sufficient to resolve the problem.
 If your symptoms are not improving within about 24 hours of increased feedings and breast massage, the inflammation may be infectious and oral antibiotics may be necessary.
 It is important to make an appointment or call your physician/midwife if this is the case.

-Some mothers benefit from warm compresses during feeds to let their milk let down and others from cool compresses to decrease inflammation.
+Many mothers benefit from cool compresses to decrease inflammation.
 Use the compress that feels comfortable to you.
 Other things to consider include checking your bra to make sure it is not too tight, resting as much as possible, drinking plenty of fluids and nursing as frequently especially on the affected side.

 With mastitis, don’t stop nursing.
 Emptying your breasts is essential to resolving the inflammation and infection.